OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

       return compatibleUnits
     }

-    // Return a set of units as an index into units table/C_ik that are compatible
+    // Return a set of units ids that are compatible with this unit id. function Set unitsCompatibleWithUnit(integer unit) {
-    // with row in C_ik.
+      // Get the row index in of this unit row = unit.unit_index
-    // This is all columns with slope = NaN in row row of C_ik. function Set unitsCompatibleWithUnit(integer row) {
+      // The compatible units are all columns with true for p_ik where i = row.
-      // units starts as an empty set
+      // unitSet starts as an empty set
-      Set units = {}
+      Set unitSet = {}
-      // Loop over all columns of C_ik in row m
-      // # units is same as the row or column dimension of C_ik for k = 0 to # units - 1 {
+      // Loop over all columns of P_ik in row for k = 0 to # columns in P_ik - 1 {
+        // true indicates they are compatible
-        if (C[row][k]'s slope != NaN) {
+        if (P[row][k]) {
-          // unit at index k is compatible with meter unit so add to set. units += k
+          // unit at index k is compatible with meter unit so add to set.
+          // Convert index in Pik to unit id unitSet += unitFromPRow(k)
         }
       }
-      return units
+      return unitSet
+    }

+    // Utility function to return the unit id given the row/meter in Pik. function integer unitFromPRow(integer row) {
+      // Code could find entry in units database table that holds row in unit_index.
+      // Since we will be working a lot with units, probably should put in Redux state.
+      // TODO Work out this detail to decide if server will send the mapping or what.
+      // This assume row(unit) is this value. return row(unit)
+    }

+    // Utility function to return the unit id given the column/unit in Pik. function integer unitFromPColumn(integer column) {
+      // Code could find entry in units database table that holds column in unit_index.
+      // Since we will be working a lot with units, probably should put in Redux state.
+      // TODO Work out this detail to decide if server will send the mapping or what.
+      // This assume column(unit) is this value and the actual code will be different. return column(unit)
     }

 The compatible units of a group can be determined by the above function by determining all the child meters recursively and creating a set of the unique meters.
 Start with this function: